catsby/ctshryock.com/_posts/2010-12-07-powered-by-jekyll.md

 - edit and publish static css on my own
 - edit and publish templates via the admin interface

 "Too much" I said!
 Jekyll is simpler and for my use cases faster.
 It lacks much of what [Wordpress][8] or MT provide, but much of that I don't care for or need anyway.
+I now write my _site_ in [Textmate][9] and [Markdown][10].
+I have things laid out in a folder structure, and Jekyll generates html code for me.
+A little `jekyll && rsync` script to upload the code to my site and I'm done.

 ##conclusion